-Arlington VA Assault & Battery in the state of Virginia refers to two distinct crimes.
+Arlington VA Assault & Battery in Virginia refers to two distinct crimes.

-Suppose you’re facing assault and battery charges; basic understanding of laws about assault and battery is vital.
+Suppose you’re facing assault and battery charges; a basic understanding of laws about assault and battery is vital.

 And the best way to know the laws of assault and battery is to leverage the experience of a professional assault and battery lawyer.

 And in Virginia, you can contact Jad Sarsour for a free consultation.
-Jad Sarsour is an experienced Arlington VA attorney who focuses on assault and battery offenses and might help to break down all types of assaults from simple assault to felony assault.
+Jad Sarsour is an experienced Arlington VA attorney who focuses on assault and battery offenses and might help break down all types of assaults from simple assault to felony assault.

 Either way, let’s break down the basics of assault and battery laws, starting with definitions.

 The battery is the actual offensive or harmful contact.
 A contact does not have to be severe physical infliction to be a battery.
-A merely throwing a snowball at another person can be considered battery, and if so, it is a criminal act.
+For example, merely throwing a snowball at another person can be considered battery, and if so, it is a criminal act.

-However, physical contact must entail some factors for it to be a battery.
+However, physical contact must entail some factors to be a battery.
 For instance:

 The two conditions separate accidental contact from the actual battery.
 Better yet, it creates a defense strategy for battery offense.

-Assault is an intentional physical act by a person to create fear to another of harmful or offensive contact.
+Assault is an intentional physical act by a person to create fear of harmful or offensive contact.

-In other words, an assault is making another person think you are going to inflict bodily harm on them.
+In other words, an assault is making another person think you will inflict bodily harm on them.
 Mere terms cannot constitute an assault.
-For instance, if the accused yelled to the alleged victim that he was going to hurt them, it would not be considered assault.
-However, if the accused advances toward the victim while screaming that he was going to hurt the victim, and he could cause actual harm, then that would constitute assault.
+For instance, if the accused yelled to the alleged victim that he would hurt them, it would not be considered assault.
+However, if the accused advances toward the victim while screaming that he would hurt the victim, and he could cause actual harm, then that would constitute assault.

 The Virginia law defines assault and battery based on religious conviction, color, nationality, or race as a hate crime.

 Under section 18.2-57 (A), hate crime carries the punishment of a minimum six-month sentence.
 The maximum penalty is a one-year jail term and $2500.

 The Virginia law takes assault and battery against police and other government workers as a severe offense.